Recently we have been encountering a number of adult children who are are having difficulty administering their parents’ estates after they pass away.

 (2) Subscribe here to have more helpful tips and information sent directly to you.

-Kevin Snyder is a husband, father, and an attorney at Snyder Law, PC in Irvine, California.
+Kevin Snyder is a husband, father, and an Orange County estate planning attorney and elder law attorney at Snyder Law, PC in Irvine, California.
 He is all about family and has a passion for educating parents, seniors, and veterans in his community about how to protect what matters most: family, wealth, and legacy.